yala/deeplearning_bootcamp/README.md

 ## Lab 3: Advanced Neural Networks and Transfer Learning for NLP

 In this lab we'll slowly work through a CNN and RNN [tutorial](lab3/rnn_and_cnn_tutorial.ipynb).
-It be using the beer review sentiment analysis task as the motivating task.
+It will be using the beer review sentiment analysis task as the motivating task.

 As you follow the tutorial, make sure to take note of the key architectural and implementation aspects!
 After you have finished try making the following list of modifications:

-1. Change all activations from `tanh`.
+1. Change all activations from `ReLU` to `tanh`.
 2. Change the learning rate, starting from high (~1) to small (~1e-6).
 How does this affect the training dynamics?
 3. Give the MLP an extra layer.
 4. Change max pooling to mean pooling in the RNN.